lanubile/demois2223mz/lecun.md

-# Turing Award 2018: Yan Lecun
+# Turing Award 2018: Yann Lecun

 **Yann LeCun** is Silver Professor of the Courant Institute of Mathematical Sciences at New York University, and VP and Chief AI Scientist at Facebook.
 He received a Diplôme d'Ingénieur from the Ecole Superieure d'Ingénieur en Electrotechnique et Electronique (ESIEE), and a PhD in computer science from Université Pierre et Marie Curie.